secure-device-onboard/rendezvous-service/README.md

 ***Important***:
 -	rendezvous-trustedRootCA.jks must contain a Verification service certificate or root CA to enable communication between the Rendezvous service and the Verification service.
 -	in case you want to use the secure redis, rendezvous-trustedRootCA.jks must contain a certificate from the configured redis server [page][3]
 -  Keystore and Truststore provided here are example implementation using simplified credentials.
 This must be changed while performing production deployment.

-### Run Rendezvous service
+### Run Rendezvous Service

-#### Rendezvous service settings
+#### Rendezvous Service Settings
 JVM options can be set to configure Rendezvous service:

 | Java Option | Description |